mathsaey/skitter/apps/skitter_master/README.md

 # Master

-This application starts a Skitter master node.
+This application starts a Skitter master node which can be used as a part of a Skitter cluster.